mawfia/swe645a4-express/README.md

 # swe645a3-express
-An Express proxy to bride Angular with Spring
+An Express proxy to bridge Angular with Spring